Cooking As Therapy For Scam Victims

 Artificial Sweeteners – Sugar is Better if you Have To!

-- Impact: Some studies suggest that artificial sweeteners, like aspartame and saccharin, can negatively affect mood and cognitive function.
+- Impact: Some studies suggest that artificial sweeteners, such as aspartame and saccharin, can negatively affect mood and cognitive function.

 - Reason: Artificial sweeteners may alter neurotransmitter levels in the brain, which can lead to mood disturbances.